jeropadillaRNE/RNE_Network_Statement_RINF/RFP_new_parameters.md

 ### Additional Information

 * **General explanation**:
-  	This property is considered as general information (type 1).
+  	This property is considered as Type 1 property (General Information).

   1 = Passenger station - Train station for passenger traffic, equipped with specific facilities for the access of the passengers and providing related services.